TallKite/linnstrument-firmware/README.md

 When an edo is selected, the Linnstrument outputs standard midi notes with tuning bends.
 But Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if lefthanded) is midi note 0.
 The midi notes for the other pads on that row increase from there according to the split's column offset.
 Thus each pitch is a unique midi note.
 (When in 12edo, each pitch already has its own unique midi note, and Tuning Table mode has no effect.)

 Each split can be set independently to Tuning Table mode.
-A split using both No Overlap offset and Tuning Table mode can be used to launch audio or midi clips while you play normally in the other split.
+If a split uses both No Overlap offset and Tuning Table mode, not only does each pitch have a unique midi note, each pad does too.
+Such a split can be used to launch audio or midi clips while you play normally in the other split.

 To create a JI or rank-2 scale with N notes, set the edo to N and turn on Tuning Table mode.
 Load a scala file into your synth or run microtonal software such as alt-tuner to produce that N-note scale.
 Each note is slightly sharper or flatter from N-edo, thus the pad's pitch will be different slid up to vs played directly.
 However this is only a comma or so difference even on long slides, which might be tolerable.
 (Possibly software on the computer could fix this problem by scaling the slides by adjusting the pitch bends?)
 Suppose you want to detemper the Kite guitar layout into a JI tuning.
 If you use column offsets in No OverLap mode, the row offset isn't affected by increasing the column offset, it remains the physical width of the split.

 The Global Settings No OverLap offset can only cover 128 pads.
 But the per-split No OverLap offset combined with Tuning Table mode can give each of the 200 pads its own unique midi note / channel combo, even with large row/column offsets.
 Details: the row offset equals the width of the split, 25.
 Midi notes above 127 wrap around and start over at zero.
 When both Tuning Table mode and locator CC #1 are turned on, the locator CC value changes to the midi group number, where group 1 is notes 0-127, group 2 is notes 128-255, etc. You can have up to 4 groups.
 The group number indicates whether note 0 is really note 128, note 1 is really note 129, etc. Your DAW can then run a simple script that redirects notes of a different group to a track with a different instance of your softsynth, into which you have loaded a different scala file.
 See the TallKite github for example code.

-MicroLinn can ID the midi group by automatically rechannelizing the midi.
-This is an extreme tactic for the power user only.
+Under certain conditions, microLinn will ID the midi group by automatically rechannelizing the midi.
+The midi channels come in blocks of 7, 5 or 4 channels each, corresponding to one of 2, 3 or 4 midi groups.
+Each block is sent to a different synth.
 * Set the midi mode to channel per note
-* Enable Tuning Table mode
+* Turn on Tuning Table mode
 * Set locator CC #1 to off
 * Probably use only one split, because most or all of the 16 midi channels will be used up
 * Set that split to use MPE midi channels according to the number of midi groups needed:
 * * If numGroups = 2, use channels 2-8 (the channel for group 2 increases by 7 and becomes channels 9-15)
 * * If numGroups = 3, use channels 2-6 (the channel for group 2 increases by 5, and group 3 increases by 10)
 * * If numGroups = 4, use channels 1-4, no Main channel (group 2 increases by 4, group 3 by 8, and group 4 by 12)
-If you want to switch quickly between sounds while performing, you can set the midi channels of the right split identical to those of the left split.
+If you want to switch quickly between col/row offsets while performing, you can set the midi channels of the right split identical to those of the left split.
+For example if there are two midi groups, set both splits to use channels 2-8 plus main channel 1.

 SUGGESTIONS FOR EXPLORING EDOS: